HL7/davinci-dtr/input/pagecontent/formal_specification.md

 ### How DTR passes information to PAS, PAO or Other Exchanges
 The DTR application shall save the QuestionnaireResponse to the EHR upon completion (see section [Persisting Results](formal_specification.html#persisting-results)).
 The next step after completing the Questionnaire may include sending a Claim to a PAS [(Prior Auth Support)](http://build.fhir.org/ig/HL7/davinci-pas/) server for or an Order to PAO [(Post-Acute Orders)](http://build.fhir.org/ig/HL7/dme-orders/) for ordering.
 Specifications on required resources can be found in the Implementation Guides for each of those use cases.

 The QuestionnaireResponse may include groups (items with specific linkIds) that contain references to resources to include.
 These may be attachments needed by either PAS or PAO.
+Also  subject, author, and source will be included.

 #### Prior Authorization Support (PAS)
 The PAS Bundle linkId should be used for attached bundles containing resources needed for PAS.
 All of the referenced resources needed for PAS shall be stored as contained resources within the QuestionnaireResponse for easier reference.
 These resources should include the resources collected by DTR to complete the QuestionnaireResponse, as well as the Claim sent to PAS.
 If the ClaimResponse has already been received from a PAS request, this shall be stored in the QuestionnaireResponse with a reference to it in the items list as well.